Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Nice_netcat.md

 Oh, a bunch of numbers...

 Looking at the numbers we see that they are mainly numbers in the decimal range of 32-122, with the exception of the last 10.
-Therefor, the could be ASCII numbers.
+Therefore, they are most likely ASCII numbers.

 ### Decode the flag